juliangut/slim-routing/README.md

 * `prefix`, optional, prefix to be prepended to route names
 * `parent`, optional, references a parent group name
-* `pattern`, optional, path pattern, prepended to route patterns
+* `pattern`, optional, path pattern, prepended to route patterns.
+Do not use placeholders in the pattern
-* `placeholders`, optional, array of regex/alias for path placeholders,
+* `placeholders`, optional, array of regex/alias for pattern placeholders,
 * `arguments`, optional, array of arguments to attach to final route

 ##### Route (Method level)